The Boulet Brothers' Dragula: The Boulet Brothers' Dragula: Resurrection

 A spin-off film titled The Boulet Brothers' Dragula: Resurrection was released on AMC Networks' Shudder on October 20, 2020.
 The film was written, co-directed, and produced by the Boulet Brothers.
 Digital Spy described it as "part-horror movie, part-documentary and part-reality competition".
 The film featured a competition between contestants from previous seasons of Dragula, with the winner returning for the fourth season of Dragula.
 The film's soundtrack includes music from Orville Peck and Kim Petras.

+Saint, formerly known as St. Lucia, was declared the winner of the special, earning a $20,000 cash prize and a spot as a contestant on the fourth season of The Boulet's Brothers' Dragula.